benkbaron/DOMJuan/README.md

   });
 ```
 ### '$DJ.ajax'
-This creates ajax requests with default values in an options hash.
+This creates requests for and to update data on servers.
+This method provides default values in an options hash.

 ```javascript